rdsimes/sqlscm/README.md

-# ScumDB
+# SqlSCM
-ScumDB is a tool for managing database changes through your source code version control system.
+SqlSCM is a tool for managing database changes through your source code version control system.

 It's a bit like a migration frame work, however: